khshmt/BagFromImages/README.md

 # BagFromImages

-ROS package to generate a rosbag from a collection of images.
+ROS package to generate a rosbag from a collection of images from stereo camera setup.
 Images are ordered alphabetically.
 The timestamp for each image is assigned according to the specified frequency.

-The bag will publish the images to topic `/camera/image_raw`.

-Tested in ROS Fuerte.
+Tested in ROS noetic.

 ## Installation

 In your ROS_PACKAGE_PATH (check your environment variable ROS_PACKAGE_PATH):

     git clone https://github.com/raulmur/BagFromImages.git BagFromImages
+    source /opt/ros/${ROS_DISTRO}/setup.zsh #the package developed and tested using ros noetic export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:Path_to_BagFromImages_package_root_dir

     cd BagFromImages
     mkdir build
     cd build